l-dfa/base_rstblog/docs/source/author_manual/author_manual.rst

 As example, you can use a progressive number and a very short title note.

 But whatever rule you'll adopt, it will be right: ``rstblog`` is filename agnostic.
-Just a caution: it would be better if file extension was related to the format used; i.e.: ``.md`` for *markdown* text, ``.rst`` for *reST* text and ``.html`` for *html* text.
+Just a caution: it would be better if file extension is related to the format used; i.e.: ``.md`` for *markdown* text, ``.rst`` for *reST* text and ``.html`` for *html* text.